kiro6/penetration-testing-notes/Penetration Testing/Domain Trust Abuse/README.md

 ## Abusing Trust Account$
+- When an Active Directory domain or forest trust is set up from a domain B to a domain A (B trusts A), a trust account is created in domain A, named B$.

-Accessing Resources on a Trusted Domain from a Trusting Domain, for example
+- Accessing Resources on a Trusted Domain from a Trusting Domain
+- these hashes are for `INLANEFREIGHT.LOCAL\INLANEFREIGHT$` trusted account in trusted (LOGISTICS.INLANEFREIGHT.LOCAL) domain to access the trusting domain ( INLANEFREIGHT.LOCAL)

 ```powershell
 mimikatz.exe "privilege::debug" "lsadump::trust  /patch"